Hakky54/sslcontext-kickstart/README.md

 ## Introduction
 SSLContext Kickstart is a library which provides a High-Level SSLFactory class for configuring a http client to communicate over SSL/TLS for one way authentication or two-way authentication.
+It is designed to be as lightweight as possible by having minimized the external dependencies.
+The core library only depends on the SLF4J logging API.

 ### History
 As a Java developer I worked for different kinds of clients.
 Most of the time the application required to call other microservices within the organization or some other http servers.